alamgirjuab/atg-world/README.md

 •	React Icons</br>

 ## NOTE:
-I could not finished the project and documentation video ontime for my personal reason, but submitted whatever I have done yet.
+I could not finished the project and documentation video intime for my personal reason, but submitted whatever I have done yet.
 I will continue this project and if you visit this link above after 2 days, I hope it will fullfill according to your requirements.
 Thanks.